antonbabenko/pre-commit-terraform/README.md

 ### terragrunt_providers_lock

-Runs lock files update in terragrunt workdirs.
+Hook produces same results as `terraform_providers_lock`, but for terragrunt root modules.

+It just invokes `terragrunt providers lock` under the hood and terragrunt [does its' own magic](https://terragrunt.gruntwork.io/docs/features/lock-file-handling/) for handling lock files.

+> [!TIP]
+> Use this hook only in infrastructure repos managed solely by `terragrunt` and do not mix with `terraform_providers_lock` to avoid conflicts.

 > [!WARNING]
-> It invokes `terragrunt providers lock` that may be very slow.
+> Hook _may_ be very slow, because it invokes init under the hood.

 ```yaml
 - id: terragrunt_providers_lock